 Rights of Persons

 Under the Data Protection Laws, persons whose data is processed by a Systematica Entity will have certain rights.
-These rights include the right to access personal data, the right to require correction of personal data, the right to require erasure of personal data in certain circumstances, the right to restrict processing of personal data, and the right to require a transfer of personal data, and the right to withdraw consent to the processing of personal data, to the extent applicable.
+These rights include the right to access personal data, the right to require correction of personal data, the right to require erasure of personal data in certain circumstances, the right to restrict processing of personal data, the right to require a transfer of personal data, and the right to withdraw consent to the processing of personal data, to the extent applicable.
 In addition, if the processing of personal data is based on a legitimate interest of a Systematica Entity, a person will have the right to object to the processing of that personal data.